sgryphon/essential-diagnostics/Examples/HelloLogging/HelloLogging_ReadMe.txt

 Essential.Diagnostics listeners
 -------------------------------

+BufferedEmail - Essential.Diagnostics.BufferedEmailTraceListener that adds formatted trace messages to a buffer and sends an email when the process exits, or on request.

 ColoredConsole - Essential.Diagnostics.ColoredConsoleTraceListener that logs to the console using configurable colors and with a configurable message template.

+Email - Essential.Diagnostics.EmailTraceListener that sends a formatted email containing the contents of the trace.

 InMemory - Essential.Diagnostics.InMemoryTraceListener